marijnh/Eloquent-JavaScript/20_node.md

 {{quote {author: "Master Yuan-Ma", title: "The Book of Programming", chapter: true}

-A student asked 'The programmers of old used only simple machines and no programming languages, yet they made beautiful programs.
+A student asked, 'The programmers of old used only simple machines and no programming languages, yet they made beautiful programs.
 Why do we use complicated machines and programming languages?'.
-Fu-Tzu replied 'The builders of old used only sticks and clay, yet they made beautiful huts.'
+Fu-Tzu replied, 'The builders of old used only sticks and clay, yet they made beautiful huts.'